eTrustyMPC/research/readme.md

 Just to keep everything in one place.
 No specific project structure, or restrictions about content.

-If you have something to share - this repo is for you.
+If you have something to share - this is the right place to do it.

-Also there is a good idea to write a few words about your content in readme: this will help everyone to be aware about where we are now and what we are going to do next.
+Please write a few words about your your data when you commit a new content.
+This will help everyone to be aware about what things we have have now, and what thing can become our "next big thing" :)

 ## Content